min69u/Reforestation/README.md

-## What do you get hanging from Apple trees?
-Sore arms.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.